About

 Our History

-Some Assembly began in 2002 as an artist-residency project at the Roundhouse Community Arts & Recreation Centre with Valerie Methot.
-Valerie based her project on the artistic methodology she developed for her Masters of Fine Arts thesis project at UBC.
-Using theatre as a tool to address social issues and process trauma, Valerie created Treated with Tango, a play to honour her friend who died of AIDS.
-She experienced first-hand the transformative power of theatre.
-Having been an at-risk youth herself, Valerie tailored her methodology for vulnerable youth.
+Valerie based her project on the artistic methodology she developed for her Master of Fine Arts thesis project at UBC.
+Using theatre as a tool to address challenges, process trauma, and promote positive social change, Valerie created Treated with Tango, a play to celebrate and honour her friend who died of AIDS.
+Valerie tailored her methodology to work with youth and professional artists.

-We have engaged over 3,500 youth in 31 productions seen by over 35,000 audience members.
+We have engaged over 4,000 youth in 34 productions seen by over 40,000 audience members.

 Some Assembly is the recipient of the City of Vancouver Youth Award for outstanding contribution to the youth community; the Deryck Thomson Award for exceptional contribution to community building and wellbeing; and the Give a Damn Award for our work with youth.